 - Delivering treatment plans that take all of your physical and emotional needs into consideration

-- Identifying and addressing underlying causes of addiction, which leads to better odds at a life free of drugs once you leave Cornerstone
+- Identifying and addressing underlying causes of addiction that leads to better odds at a life free of drugs once you leave Cornerstone.

 Dangers of Prolonging Drug Addiction